klausweiss/dotfiles/nvim/pack/default/start/nvim-treesitter/README.md

     -- the name of the parser)
     -- list of language that will be disabled disable = { "c", "rust" },
+    -- Or use a function for more flexibility, e.g. to disable slow treesitter highlight for large files disable = function(lang, buf)
+        local max_filesize = 100 * 1024 -- 100 KB
+        local ok, stats = pcall(vim.loop.fs_stat, vim.api.nvim_buf_get_name(buf))
+        if ok and stats and stats.size > max_filesize then
+            return true
+        end
+    end,

     -- Setting this to true will run `:h syntax` and tree-sitter at the same time.
     -- Set this to `true` if you depend on 'syntax' being enabled (like for indentation).